 If you know me, you know that I love Alabama.
 It’s a beautiful state with mountains in the North and … Continue reading Mr. President, Tear Down This Façade

-Yesterday, on Ash Wednesday of 2017, I posted an article written by Carl Trueman, a professor of Christian theology and church history at Westminster Theological Seminary, which he wrote a … Continue reading To Ash or Not to Ash; Why Even Ask?
+Yesterday, on Ash Wednesday of 2017, I posted an article written by Carl Trueman, a professor of Christian theology and … Continue reading To Ash or Not to Ash; Why Even Ask?